Spotlight Brand: Hoyo La Amistad Gold

 The Hoyo de Monterrey brand continues to surpass its already outstanding position within the cigar industry and pave the way to their future with Hoyo La Amistad.
 La Amistad, a term meaning “friendship” in Spanish, is a blend developed by none other than AJ Fernandez, the man best known for producing highly-rated cigars in Nicaragua.
 Showcasing artisanal cigar-making techniques, Hoyo La Amistad comes to life in the modern world.

-Hailing from Nicaragua, Hoyo La Amistad is draped in a fine, Ecuadorian Habano wrapper, and blended with tobaccos from the top four growing regions of Nicaragua: Estelí, Condega, Ometepe, and Jalapa—all under the attentive eyes of Cuban expert cigar maker, AJ Fernandez.
-Bold and full-bodied, Hoyo La Amistad delivers an exceptional balance of sweet and spicy notes that are sure to satisfy your palate.
-Experience a bold introduction into the future with Hoyo La Amistad.
+Hailing from Nicaragua, Hoyo La Amistad Gold is draped in a fine, Ecuadorian Habano wrapper, and blended with tobaccos from the top four growing regions of Nicaragua: Estelí, Condega, Ometepe, and Jalapa—all under the attentive eyes of Cuban expert cigar maker, AJ Fernandez.
+Bold and full-bodied, Hoyo La Amistad Gold delivers an exceptional balance of sweet and spicy notes that are sure to satisfy your palate.
+Experience a bold introduction into the future with Hoyo La Amistad Gold.

 Q & A: What's the best way to light a cigar?